 You’ve probably been told that MM is incurable.
 And if your husband undergoes only conventional FDA approved therapies, he will reach remission, relapse, remission, relapse, and end-stage…

-My experience is that thinking outside the conventional MM box is the key for your most positive MM management.
+My experience is that thinking outside the conventional MM box is the key for your most positive stage 2 myeloma management.

 “Studies of cannabinoids, while still somewhat thin, indicate that